 You can use the same process (logged in as your admin account) to add or remove

-superuser admin status to any users that are subsequently added to your site.
+the admin role from any users that are subsequently added to your site.

-If you accidentally remove admin privilege from all accounts (try not to do
+If you accidentally remove the admin role from all accounts (try not to do

 this, though!), you can enable the emergency user by editing the